18bhavana/face-emotion-recognition/README.md

 ## Program Code

 # Conclusion
 		In a nutshell, this internship has been an excellent and rewarding experience.
 I can conclude that there have been a lot I’ve learnt from my work at DLithe.
 Needless to say, the technical aspects of the work I’ve done are not flawless and could be improved provided enough time.
-As someone with no prior experience with Node.